-New roof features such as skylights, vent stacks, chimneys and dormer windows should be located away from the front elevation of a building or the public right-of-way where they can be viewed.
+New roof features such as skylights, vent stacks, chimneys and dormer windows should be located away from the front elevation of a building or the public right-ofway where they can be viewed.
 New roof features are visually intrusive and adversely affect the heritage character of the building.
 New vents or other new roof elements such as skylights should be properly flashed and sealed.

-When planning roof restoration, a investigate the roof area and/or examine historic photographs and other documentary sources to identify the original roofing material.
-Colour, texture and dimensional qualities should respect the original roofing material.
+When planning a roof restoration. investigate the roof area and/or examine historic photographs and other documentary sources to identify the original roofing material.
+Colour. texture and dimensional qualities should respect the original roofing material.
 Property owners who consider restoring wood shingle or slate roofs require a contractor with expertise in installation techniques.
-It is important to purchase premium grade shingles for roofs and shingles sidewalls.
-These are 100% heartwood, 100% clear and 100% edgegrain.
+It is important to purchase premium grade shingles for roofs and sidewalls.
+These shingles 100% are heartwood, 100% clear and 100% edgegrain.
 Slate should be of the highest quality and match the colour as closely as possible.